-Ultra-low temperature (ULT) freezers have become a necessity for organizations handling temperature-sensitive research specimens or clinical treatments.
+Ultra-low temperature (ULT) freezers have become a necessity for organizations handling temperature-sensitive research specimens.
 This essential cold storage equipment safely preserves the cold supply chain for pharmaceutical, biotechnology, life sciences and healthcare industries.
 With the recent ultracold temperature requirements of mRNA-based COVID-19 vaccines, ULT cold storage emerged as an essential enabler of vaccine storage, transport and distribution.
 Here are some best practices for understanding ULT freezer technology and its important connection to pharmaceutical cold chain logistics in the last-mile delivery of temperature-sensitive pharmaceuticals and vaccines.

 What are the ULT Freezer Options?

 Ultra-low temperature storage is critical to protecting a broad range of biogenetic materials such as cells and tissues, and biomolecules such as antibody proteins and messenger RNA (mRNA), from denaturation and heat damage.
 Ultra-low temperatures typically range between -40°C to -86°C (-40°F to -122.8°F), although Stirling Ultracold freezers extend that range up to -20°C (-4°F).

 Compressor-based ULT freezers achieve ultracold temperatures with two compressors and cooling loops in a cascading arrangement continuously cycling between on and off states.
 These freezer systems are typically heavy, noisy, produce a lot of heat, require high voltage power and are often impractical for deployment in the last mile of the pharma cold chain, particularly in clinical treatment and administration sites.